chrisdew/chrisdew.github.com/_posts/2011-03-05-uk-internet-startup-week.md

 Rules for Internet Startup
 --------------------------

+- Prepare by reading every link on [Hacker News](http://news.ycombinator.com).
+Tick.
 - Have a grandiose, multi-million user idea.
 Tick.
 - Choose to use unfamiliar, bleeding edge technologies.
 Tick.
 - No previous experience in running a company.
 Tick.
 - Be wildly optimistic and mildly delusional.
 Tick.

-If anyone else wants to play Internet Startup during the Long Week, [email me](/contact) or tag your tweets with #LongWeek.
+If anyone else wants to play Internet Startup during the Long Week, [email me](mailto:longweek@barricane.com) or tag your tweets with #LongWeek.